Judaism and Mormonism: Claims of House of Israel descent

 The official position of the LDS Church is that those who have accepted the teachings of the church or those who are members of the Latter Day Saint movement are primarily from the House of Joseph, either by blood lineage or by adoption, when the recipient is not a literal descendant of Jacob, who is also known as Israel.
 Individual church members are told about their tribal affiliation through a patriarchal blessing.
 The LDS Church teaches the belief that all of the tribes exist within their numbers, but it does not teach the belief that members of every tribe live in every country.
 By far, Ephraim and Manasseh are the two largest tribes in the LDS Church.

 Tribal affiliation is usually not discussed in everyday church life, and all church members worship together, regardless of tribal affiliation.
 Usually, the knowledge of one's tribal affiliation is only shared with one's immediate family.

 In modern Jewish culture, by contrast, knowledge of individual tribal affiliation has been lost since antiquity, except in the case of Levites and Cohens, where such knowledge is relevant to religious practice.
 However, some Jewish families hold family traditions of descent from other tribes.
-The Sephardi Chief Rabbinate of Israel has recognized the Beta Israel of Ethiopia as the Tribe of Dan, and he has also recognized the Bene Menashe of India as the Tribe of Menasseh.
+The Sephardi Chief Rabbi of Israel has recognized the Beta Israel of Ethiopia as the Tribe of Dan, and he has also recognized the Bene Menashe of India as the Tribe of Menasseh.
 The Bene Israel of India and the Lemba people of Africa claim descent from Kohanim—according to a government report, these claims are supported by DNA analysis.

 The position of those who consider themselves Jewish with regard to Latter-Day Saints is similar to their feelings about other Christian groups—while peaceful coexistence is strongly desired, attempts at conversion are considered inappropriate and unwanted.